 This is a doctoral level course that examines, through a variety of approaches, the basic premises and delivery of anesthesia to patients.
 Students will explore various anesthetic techniques, anesthetic delivery systems, airway management, pre-anesthetic evaluation, fluid and blood component therapy, and basic anesthesia technology, equipment and monitoring modalities.
 Student will engage in critical thinking while synthesizing principles examined in the course to critique and develop evidence-based, fundamentally sound and safe anesthesia plans of care for healthy patients (physical status I and II) undergoing selected basic surgical procedures.
+Course fee: \$495 (Fall 2018) \$505 (Fall 2019)

-Prerequisites: Successful completion (grade of B or better) of N6401 - Advanced Anatomy, Physiology & Pathophysiology I for Nurse Anesthesia & N6402 - Advanced Pharmacology & Chemistry for Nurse Anesthesia, N6403, N6404 Co-requisites: N6405B Six Semester Credits (Contact Hours per Week: Lecture 5; Lab 3)
+Prerequisites: Successful completion (grade of B or better) of N6401, N6402, N6403, N6404

+Six Semester Credits (Contact Hours Per Week: Lecture 6)

-N6405B Principles I of Nurse Anesthesia Practice
+N6405B Principles Nurse Anesthesia Practice Lab

 This lab course provides the student an opportunity for deliberate practice of basic principles of anesthesia discussed in N6405, using various modes of delivery including human patient simulation, case discussion and task trainers.
 In this laboratory course, students gain experience in the development, implementation, and evaluation of an anesthesia plan of care in physical status class I and II simulated patients.
-Management of clinically relevant complications and examination of safety considerations are also undertaken in this course
+Management of clinically relevant complications and examination of safety considerations are also undertaken in this course Lab fee: \$30

-Prerequisites: Successful completion of N6401, N6402, N6403, N6404 with a grade of B or better Co-requisites: Enrollment in N6405
+Prerequisites: Successful completion (grade of B or better) of N6401, N6402, N6403, N6404

-One Semester Hour (Contact Hours per Week: Lab 3)
+One Semester Hours (Contact Hours Per Week: Lab 3)